Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-8_Social-Change_Marshall-Rosenberg_transcript.md

 When she feels fully understood by him, then I support his going inside, and morning what he did.
 After he has mourned I then support him in making clear what was alive in him, when he did to the daughter that which stimulated so much pain for her.

-#### In nonviolent communication language, I helped him to identify what he was feeling when he did that, and what needs of his he was trying to meet.
+#### In Nonviolent Communication language, I helped him to identify what he was feeling when he did that, and what needs of his he was trying to meet.

 After I have helped him, get conscious at that level, I help the daughter to empathize with that, to see what was alive in father when he did that.
 When that connection is there, where the daughter feels fully understood by father, and when what was alive in the father is fully understood by the daughter.